Medical nightmare: Widow says husband died after hospital mix-up

 “I can’t imagine the anxiety and pain he was enduring,” Twanda said.

-Meanwhile, two hours away in Kosciosko, Mississippi, Rebecca Taylor and her husband Kenneth Taylor suddenly got a call from UMMC.
+Meanwhile, two hours away in Kosciosko, Mississippi, Rebecca Taylor and her husband, Kenneth Taylor, got a call from UMMC.

 “They call my phone, and I’m supposed to be the one in the hospital,” Ken Taylor said.
 “I mean, you know, obviously they know that they made a mistake if they call me.
 I answered my phone and I’m not in the hospital.”